sfomuseum/container-siglip/README.md

 ### Apple `container`

 First of all, [the `container` tool](https://github.com/apple/container/tree/main) is still pre-1.0 so take everything that happens with a grain of salt and some patience.
 It also requires an Apple Silicon processor and works best under MacOS 26 or higher.

+#### Performance

+Running the `siglip_server` tool through the Apple `container` framework incurs a noticeable performance cost, compared to running the same code locally on the host machine.
+This is considered to be an aceeptable, or at least known, tradeoff.
+The performance cost should be weighed relative to the security considerations of running code in a container environment and/or the hassle of installing dependencies locally.
+This will vary from situation to situation.

 #### Networking